mph-/lcapy/doc/index.rst

 ====================================

 Lcapy is a Python package for linear circuit analysis.
-Lcapy uses Sympy (symbolic Python) for symbolic analysis.
+Lcapy uses SymPy (symbolic Python) for symbolic analysis.
 Lcapy can semi-automate the drawing of schematics from a netlist, including diodes and transistors.